plejus/examples/sql-workers-lock/README.md

 # The Problem

 ## Description
-This particular problem will show how to use Locks during processes that could be interrupted by other processes that operates on the same dataset.
+This particular problem will demonstrate how to use Locks during processes that may be interrupted by other processes running on the same dataset.

 It will also show how to avoid confusion with SQL transactions.